 1. H.I.P.
 Pocket Change

-Kids will probably have the most fun with the “Games and Activities” section.
-Some of the games, like “Hoop and Darts,” are purely for entertainment.
-Others, like “Gold Rush” and “Map Mania,” tie in to lessons about U.S. history or geography.
-(Most of these games are narrated by an annoying synthesized voice, but kids who are old enough to read can simply turn it off and read the instructions instead.)
+Kids will probably have the most fun with the games section.
+Some of the games, like Hoop and Darts, are purely for entertainment.
+Others, like Gold Rush and Map Mania, teach about U.S. history or geography.
+Most of the games are narrated by an annoying synthesized voice, but kids who are old enough to read can simply turn it off and read the instructions instead.

-The game that can help children the most with real-world money skills is “Counting with Coins.”
-This game teaches preschoolers and young school-age children how to identify different coins and their values, add up prices, and perform basic math tasks.
+The game that can help children the most with real-world money skills is Counting with Coins.
+This game teaches preschoolers and young school-age children how to identify different coins and their values, add prices, and perform basic math tasks.
 As they complete challenges, they earn badges and collect supplies for cartoon characters going on a camping trip.